 Increase the odds.
 There are some moves you can make that will increase your probability of winning the hand.
 Be mindful of the available Kings you have on the tableau.
 Kings are the only cards that are able to move freely to an open space on the board.
 If you already have a red King at your disposal, it might be wise to populate an empty spot with a black King.
 Doing this can open up the possibility for more diverse stacks and more options for placing cards.

 On the other end, you can decrease your odds of winning if you open up an empty row without having a King readily available.
 Doing this just leaves you with one less spot to move cards to.
 When moving your cards around, make sure you keep all seven spots filled as long as you can.

 Build same-suit stacks.
 Even though you are only able to stack cards of the opposite color on top of one another, it pays to keep your tableau organized.
 Pick two opposing suits (hearts and spades, for example) then concentrate on building stacks that alternate between the two.
 This will help organize the cards so you can easily move them into the foundation stacks.

 Decisions, decisions.
-Most of the time, a hand is defined by your decision making.
+Most of the time, a hand is defined by your decision-making.
 You may run into some tough decisions throughout a game, making you choose between two similar cards to make your move.
 When you find yourself in a tight spot, you’ll have to think carefully about the outcomes of each choice.
-In this situation, it’s always best to prioritize moving the ones guarding the most face-down cards.
+A good tip for Solitaire Strategy - it’s always best to prioritize moving the ones guarding the most face-down cards.